It feels like I wrote this post once before for a similar article. This response will take a different angle.

 Am I missing something here?
-If I avoid bread because of the gluten, I am anti-science and neurotic.
+If I avoid bread because of gluten, I am anti-science and neurotic.
 If I avoid bread, because it is a source of FODMAPs, then I am enlightened.
 I don’t know, nor do I care what is inside wheat that causes my skin to act up and give me headaches.
-I look better and feel better when I stopped eating bread.
+I looked better and feel better when I stopped eating bread.
 I’m not alone.

 Me and my skin during my bread years.

 I’ve said it before, the numbers of those experiencing issues with wheat/gluten/FODMAPs/whatever are simply too large to be this dismissive.
 I’m actually shocked at how little nutritionists think about risk assessment.
-Bread can be healthy or unhealthy or maybe it varies on a case by case basis.
+Bread can be healthy or unhealthy or maybe it varies on a case-by-case basis.
 Maybe we don’t know enough.
 I don’t know the answer, so I am going to sit on the sidelines not eating bread as nutritionists tell everyone that their gluten issues “may not” exist.

 - There is a lack of evidence that bread is bad for most.